 Where the court decides that none of these remedies is just, they also have the power to make any order which it thinks is appropriate.
 Importantly, if the conduct so warrants this remedy, the court will not hesitate to wind up the company.

 Oppression can be a complex area to pursue and litigate through the courts.
 Further, shareholder disputes which go through court are notoriously expensive, time-consuming and bitter.
 That is often due to the close relationship between shareholders.
 As a first step, we suggest you try to proceed as amicably as possible and reach an out of court resolution.
-If you have any further questions about minority shareholder oppression or need assistance with your matter, get in touch with our specialist dispute lawyers on 1300 544 755.
+If you have any further questions about minority shareholder oppression or need assistance with your matter, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755.

 Was this article helpful?